homemaxico/mist-ap41-challenge-resolver/README.md

 This is a C implementation of the SHA256 HMAC based login challenge present on the mist AP41.

-I based my work on https://github.com/neggles/mist-ap41 , all of this wouldn't be possible witouth it, please make sure to check it out!.
+I based this work on https://github.com/neggles/mist-ap41 , all of this wouldn't be possible witouth it, please make sure to check it out!.
 It cointains all the info on how to acess the device's serial console, you don't need to even open the device.

 From the device /etc/inittab file, we can see console_login attached to the the serial console:
 ```